Minimal Lagrangian connections on compact surfaces: The case of negative Euler-characteristic

-In~\S\ref{sec:minlag} we have seen that a triple $(g,\beta,C)$ on an oriented surface $\Sigma$ satisfying~(\ref{eq:mainpde},\ref{eq:weakhol},\ref{eq:closedness}) uniquely determines a minimal Lagrangian connection on $T\Sigma$.
+In \cref{sec:minlag} we have seen that a triple $(g,\beta,C)$ on an oriented surface $\Sigma$ satisfying \eqref{eq:mainpde},\eqref{eq:weakhol},\eqref{eq:closedness} uniquely determines a minimal Lagrangian connection on $T\Sigma$.
 In this section we will show that in the case where $\Sigma$ is compact and has negative Euler characteristic $\chi(\Sigma)$, the conformal equivalence $[g]$ of $g$ and the cubic differential $C$ also uniquely determine $(g,\beta,C)$ and hence the connection, provided $C$ does not vanish identically.
 In the case where $C$ does vanish identically the connection is determined uniquely in terms of $[g]$ and $\beta$.

-We start by showing that there are no timelike minimal Lagrangian connections on a compact oriented surface of negative Euler-characteristic. \begin{ppn} Suppose $\nabla^{\prime}$ is a torsion-free minimal Lagrangian connection on the compact oriented surface $\Sigma$ satisfying $\chi(\Sigma)<0$.
+We start by showing that there are no timelike minimal Lagrangian connections on a compact oriented surface of negative Euler-characteristic (the reader may also compare this with~\cite[Theorem 5.4]{MR3137456}). \begin{ppn} Suppose $\nabla^{\prime}$ is a minimal Lagrangian connection on the compact oriented surface $\Sigma$ satisfying $\chi(\Sigma)<0$.
 Then $\nabla^{\prime}$ is spacelike. \end{ppn} \begin{proof} Suppose $\nabla^{\prime}$ were timelike and let $g=\mathrm{Ric}(\nabla^{\prime})$.
 Then we obtain